 Today during Writing Time, we are going to explore narrative writing.
 Narrative writing is when you write about one event in the correct order and give some details about it.
-For example, you might write a narrative piece on when you worked together with other people.
-This could be when you went to a birthday party, a special event, or when you experienced something exciting in your life.
+For example, you might write a narrative piece on when you went on vacation to the beach or played at the playground.
 Give me a thumbs up if this sounds good to you!
-In Unit Four, we are going to read stories on the topic, Working Together, and explore this guiding question: How can we understand each other and work together?
+In Unit Five, we are going to read stories on the topic, Making Responsible Decisions, and explore this guiding question: How can we make responsible decisions?